Academany/fabzero/w1/commandline.md

 ## Navigating the filesystem
 ### Where am I?
-In Ubuntu you can see at every moment what is the current directory and the full path. `pwd` command stands for _Print Working Directory_.
-It will output the full path of your location in the filesystem.
+The information displayed in Bash varies from distribution to distribution.
+In Ubuntu you can see at every moment what is the current directory and the full path.
+Otherwise `pwd` command (_Print Working Directory_) will output the full path of your location in the filesystem.

 > Exercise: Open a new terminal window.
 Where are you now?
 What is ~?